yerimoh/img/hihi.md

 자 그래서 지금 기술사업화를 통해서 사업계획서 작성까지
 간단히 살펴보았습니다 그래서 시간이 되시면 한번씩들 더 보시면서 좋은
 공부가 되었으면 합니다네 이상 마치도록 하겠습니다

+Citations play a unique role in scientific discourse and are crucial for understanding and analyzing scientific work (Luukkonen, 1992; Leydesdorff,
+1998).
+They are also typically used as the main measure for assessing impact of scientific publications, venues, and researchers (Li and Ho, 2008).
+The nature of citations can be different.
+Some citations indicate direct use of a method while some others merely serve as acknowledging a prior work.
+Therefore, identifying the intent of citations (Figure 1) is critical in improving automated analysis of academic literature and scientific impact measurement (Leydesdorff, 1998;
+Small, 2018).
+Other applications of citation intent classification are enhanced research experience (Moravcsik and Murugesan, 1975), information retrieval (Ritchie, 2009), summarization (Co-
+….
+A previously described computerized force sensitive system was used to quantify gait cycle timing, specifically the swing time and the stride-to-stride variability of swing time (Bazner et al. 2000). ….
+Title: Gait asymmetry in patients with Parkinson’s disease and elderly fallers ...
+Citing paper
+method
+background
+Bazner et al. 2000
+Springer et al. 2006
+Cited papers
+… Further details are included in the earlier reports (Springer et al. 2006).
+….
+Figure 1: Example of citations with different intents (BACKGROUND and METHOD). han and Goharian, 2015), and studying evolution of scientific fields (Jurgens et al., 2018).
+In this work, we approach the problem of citation intent classification by modeling the language expressed in the citation context.
+A citation context includes text spans in a citing paper describing a referenced work and has been shown to be the primary signal in intent classification (Teufel et al., 2006; Abu-Jbara et al., 2013;
+Jurgens et al., 2018).
+Existing models for this problem are feature-based, modeling the citation context with respect to a set of predefined handengineered features (such as linguistic patterns or cue phrases) and ignoring other signals that could improve prediction.
+In this paper we argue that better representations can be obtained directly from data, sidestepping problems associated with external features.
+To this end, we propose a neural multitask learning framework to incorporate knowledge into citations from the structure of scientific papers.
+In particular, we propose two auxiliary tasks as structural scaffolds to improve citation intent prediction:1 (1) predicting the section title in which the citation occurs and (2) predicting whether a sentence needs a citation.
+Unlike the primary task of citation intent prediction, it is easy to collect large amounts of training data for scaffold tasks since the labels naturally occur in the process of writing a paper and thus, there is no need for manual annotation.
+On two datasets, we show that the proposed neural scaffold model outperforms existing methods by large margins.
+Our contributions are: (i) we propose a neural scaffold framework for citation intent classification to incorporate into citations knowledge from structure of scientific papers; (ii) we achieve a new state-of-the-art of 67.9% F1 on the ACLARC citations benchmark, an absolute 13.3% increase over the previous state-of-the-art (Jurgens et al., 2018); and (iii) we introduce SciCite, a new dataset of citation intents which is at least five times as large as existing datasets and covers a variety of scientific domains